-234 Clarendon and 236 Clarendon were built ca. 1872 for publisher Newton Talbot, designed as a symmetrical pair.
-He sold 234 Clarendon and retained 236 Clarendon as his home.
+234 Clarendon and 236 Clarendon were designed by architect George F. Meacham as a symmetrical pair and built in 1871-1872 for publisher Newton Talbot.
+He sold 234 Clarendon and he and his wife, Calista (Clement) Talbot, made 236 Clarendon their home.

-The land for 234-236 Clarendon – with a frontage of 45 feet — was part of a parcel running between Newbury and the alley that Newton Talbot had purchased from the Commonwealth of Massachusetts on May 16, 1871.
-That same day, he sold the southern portion – with a 48 foot frontage – to Isaac Sweetser, who resold it to architect Charles Amos Cummings, who built 230 Clarendon as his home.
-On January 1, 1872, Newton Talbot sold the lot in between – with a 19 foot frontage – to building contractor Uriah H. Coffin, who built 232 Clarendon on it.
+The land for 234-236 Clarendon was part of a parcel running between Newbury and the alley that Newton Talbot had purchased on May 16, 1871, from the Commonwealth of Massachusetts.
+That same day, he sold the southern portion – with a 48 foot frontage on Clarendon and an 80 foot frontage on Newbury – to Isaac Sweetser, who resold it to architect Charles Amos Cummings, who built 230 Clarendon as his home.
+Newton Talbot retained the northern 64 feet.

 Click here for an index to the deeds for 234-236 Clarendon.